courtiol/coronaR/README.md

   collapse = TRUE,
   comment = "#>",
   fig.path = "man/figures/README-",
+  dpi = 200,
   out.width = "100%"
 )
 ```

 # coronaR

-The motivation for such package and the plots it produces is that most
+The motivation for such an R package and the plots it produces is that
-people don’t know if X deaths caused by something is a lot or not.
+most people don’t know if X deaths caused by something is a lot or not.
 Indeed, unless you are a demographer, you probably have no idea how many
 people die in the world or even in your city, over a year, or over a
 day.
 (If you want to know, a good rule of thumb is that over a given